 Suspension can be applied at any time at the discretion of the TMO if the business refuses to co-operate and can result in automatic suspension.

-At the time of writing, there were two members with penalty points.
+At the time of writing, there were 102 members in the disciplinary process.

 Marketing and advertising by accredited businesses